-The following article will deep dive into the three follow-up financing options as a German mortgage owner.
-And then discuss why currently is a good time to refi if you have this option:
+The following article will deep dive into the three follow-up financing options for a German mortgage owner.
+And then discuss why currently is a good time to refinance if you have this option.

 A Forward Mortgage (with any lender)

 A Prolongation (with your current lender)

 A forward mortgage is relevant if your fixed interest period is going to end between six and 66 months.
 Refinancing is relevant if your fixed interest period is going to end within six months or if you have been paying your mortgage for more than ten years.
 A prolongation is relevant if you intend to extend your mortgage contract with your current lender.

 If you have been paying your mortgage for more than ten years, you are free to refinance when you like.
 German law (§489 BGB) stipulates that you are eligible to cancel your mortgage contract and switch your mortgage to a different lender, who may be able to offer you a mortgage at a much lower interest rate.

 If you would like to refinance your mortgage, but you still have a number of years on your contract, you may be required to pay prepayment penalties called “Vorfälligkeitsentschädigung”.

 Example: You closed a mortgage in May 2008 at 4% with a 15-year fixed interest period.
 That implies that you will be required to refinance the remaining loan balance in May 2023.
 However, as of June 2018, you would have been paying your mortgage for over ten years.
 Hence, you are eligible to use your right to cancel your mortgage contract and switch providers.